 this data structure is usually rather big and uninteresting

-as a whole, so we add a semicolon at the end of the command
+to show as a whole, so we add a semicolon at the end of the

 -- numOfGaps:=[0, 0]

-The actual relation can be shown by the following command.
+In expanded form the relation can be shown with eta functions or q-Pochhammer symbols by the following commands.

 The package implements Radu's algorithm